Virginia Highlands Community College Faculty & Staff Manual

 All adjuncts should thoroughly read the document and become familiar with the location of various offices and services, including admissions, counseling, security, mailboxes, and duplication.
 An orientation session is held at the beginning of each semester for new adjunct faculty.
 Special circumstances or initiatives may dictate other orientation sessions as appropriate.

 Office space for adjunct faculty is available at various locations throughout campus.
-Office assignments are available in the division offices and the Center for Business and Industry.
+Office assignments are available in the division offices and the Workforce Development and Continuing Education office.

-3.7.1.10 Appointment Proposal and Rank and Salary Proposal
+3.7.7 Appointment Proposal And Rank And Salary Proposal

 Minimum essential information and prescribed forms for notifying faculty of the length of appointment and faculty rank and salary are included in Section 3.24.